Joliet's 310-Acre Rock Run Collection Bets Big on New Interstate Access

 A newly opened interchange connecting a 310-acre mixed-use site in Joliet, Illinois, to nearby interstate highways is setting the stage for one of the Chicago metropolitan area's most ambitious retail and commercial buildouts in recent years.

 The Rock Run Collection, a sprawling development poised to deliver a mix of retail, dining, and entertainment space, received a transformative infrastructure boost in August 2024.
 That month, a new interchange officially opened, directly linking the massive site to Interstate 80 and Interstate 55.
-This direct highway access eliminates a previous barrier to entry and instantly repositions the entire 310-acre parcel as a highly desirable destination for national retailers and commercial tenants looking to capture traffic in the booming Will County submarket.
+This direct highway access eliminates a previous barrier to entry and instantly repositions the entire 310-acre parcel as a highly desirable destination for national retailers and commercial tenants looking to capture traffic in the Will County submarket.

 Key Details